pdidev/tutorial/README.md

 Once again, you only need to modify the YAML file in this exercise, no need to touch the C file.

-* Examine the YAML file, compile the code and run it.
+* Examine the YAML file and compile the code.

 The `mpi` plugin was loaded to make sharing MPI communicators possible.